RSS Feed

 #5: Compare your net rental income to your monthly expenses (mortgage/insurance/tax/repairs/maintenance).
 See which one is higher.
 If your income is higher, it’s a great buy.
 If your expenses are higher, then look for a different house.

-The purchase price makes a big difference, since it also determines your property tax rate and your insurance rate.
+The purchase price makes a big difference, since it also determines your property tax per a tax tool and your insurance rate.